OhTerryTorres/Yorick/README.md

 These are the properties of the manager:</br>
 <b>monologues</b>: An array of all stored monologues.
 This array can be updated based on alterations from a remote server.</br>
 <b>favoriteMonologues</b>: An array of monologues that have been "favorited" by the user.
 These monologues can be edited by the user for their own use, but they can also be restored to their default state.</br>
 <b>allTags</b>: All monolouges have search tags, including those defined by users.
-This array collects all of those tags for display in the Tag Selection screen.</br>
+This array collects all of those tags for display in the Tag Search screen.</br>
+<b>activeTags</b>: Tags selected from the Tag Search screen are stored in this array..</br>
 <b>settings</b>: an array of <i>Setting</i> objects.
 These are altered on the Settings screen to change the kinds of monologues that are displayed during a search.
 They are stored in the manager, most other screens will need access to that information at a given time.</br>
+<b>textSize</b>: A float, set on the Options screen, used to decide what size a monologue's text is displayed at.</br>
 <b>latestUpdateCount</b>: a simple int used to help Yorick decide if it needs to pull any upates from the server.
 If the the manager has fewer updated entries than the server, it retrieves the rest.</br>

 The manager is passed between Yorick's different screens (that is, different view controllers in Yorick's main tab bar controller) to access the same set of monologues, favorite monologues, and settings.
 The manager allows each screen to access monologues by returning an array filtered by advanced settings (only short monologues, only comedic monologues, monologues from female characters, etc), by search string ("Hamlet revenge blood"), or by both.
 Individual monologues can also be accessed by an ID number, assigned on initialization.